Niochacz/QKT-simulation/quantum_simulation/description.md

 # Quantum Kicked Top simulation on IBM classical computer
 In this folder is posted code responsible for collecting data about act of Quantum Kicked Top hamiltonian on 3 qubits computed on IBM classical computer.
+Program 'quantum_simulation.py' is similar to program 'quantum_computation.py', but is executed on classical computer simulating quantum computer.
+Therefore it is faster, but it is only mathematical idealisation.
+Program 'quantum_simulation_with_noise.py' is basically the same as 'quantum_simulation.py', but is executed on classical computer simulating quantum computer with noise.
+It is not such mathematical ideal, but still far les noisy than truly quantum device.

 ## Setting backend
 In this program we will use 'qasm_simulator' backend.
 It is backend provided by IBM that simulate quantum computer on classical computer.

+For simulation with noise providing your token is necessery.
+User also must set, which quantum computer noise should program simulate.

 ## Evolving function
 This is implementation of classical evolution mainly based on this paper (Section III):